wiresock/ndisapi/README.md

 ### C# examples

 * **TestDotNet** - C# sample that demonstrates the NDISAPI usage in several filtering scenarios.
 It is available in x86, x64 and ARM64 configurations.
-The AnyCPU configuration is not available due to the C++/CLI nature of ndisapi.net wrapper (see https://github.com/kevin-marshall/Managed.AnyCPU for a workaround).
-The project references PacketDotNet (https://github.com/chmorgan/packetnet) for dumping network packet headers.
+The AnyCPU configuration is not available due to the C++/CLI nature of ndisapi.net wrapper.
+The project references [PacketDotNet](https://github.com/chmorgan/packetnet) for dumping network packet headers.